ivan-kleshnin/query_format/README.md

 **WIP** This document describes a JSON format convention to implement and query REST APIs.
 It can also be used in GraphQL APIs, but, for the sake of brevity, this part is omitted for now.

+#### Note

+CamelCase vs snake_case in fields is largely irrelevant for the purpose of the document (discussed below).
+Exact command names like `eq vs equals vs =` are largely irrelevant for the purpose of the document (TODO explain).
+Both points are closer to implementation details of the format and might be added to this spec later.

 ## Quick Example

 #### JS code